udayakumar-s/ej2-angular-docs/ej2-angular/grid/how-to/hide-the-expand-collapse-icon-in-parent-row.md

 ---
 layout: post
 title: Hide the expand collapse icon in parent row in Angular Grid component | Syncfusion
-description: Learn here all about Hide the expand collapse icon in parent row in Syncfusion ##Platform_Name## Grid component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Hide the expand collapse icon in parent row in Syncfusion Angular Grid component of Syncfusion Essential JS 2 and more.
 platform: ej2-angular
 control: Hide the expand collapse icon in parent row
-publishingplatform: ##Platform_Name##
 documentation: ug
+domainurl: ##DomainURL##
 ---

 # Hide the expand collapse icon in parent row in Angular Grid component